keboola/developers-docs/overview/encryption.md

 The following rules apply to all ciphers:

 - Providing only a configuration id without a project id is not allowed.
 Similarly providing only branch type without project is not allowed.
-- The cipher can be decrypted only in the same [region](/overview/api/#regions-and-endpoints) where it was created.
-The cipher prefixes can have their own suffixes relating to the underlying technology used in the given region.
-For example you may see `KBC::ProjectSecureKV::` or `KBC::ProjectSecureGKMS::` instead of `KBC::ProjectSecure::` being created and used on some stacks.
-Regardless of this, the business logic rules are the same.
-Ciphers with different suffixes are never interchangeable as they always come from different regions.
-Though even ciphers with the same suffix might still come from different regions.
+- Cipher decryption is only possible in the [region](/overview/api/#regions-and-endpoints) where the cipher was originally created.
+One specific example are ciphers with prefixes having different suffixes, such as, `KBC::ProjectSecureKV::` (Azure) or `KBC::ProjectSecureGKMS::` (GCP) instead of `KBC::ProjectSecure::` (AWS).
+Despite using the same business logic, the region and technology are different and such ciphers are never interchangeable.
 - There is no decryption API, the cipher is decrypted only internally just before a component is run.
 - Ciphering an already encrypted value has no effect.
 - There is no way to retrieve the component, project or configuration id or branch type from the cipher.